A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: Introduction

 where $\mathscr{S}_p=\frac{\log_p(q_E)}{\ord_p(q_E)}$ and $q_E$ is the Tate period of $E$ over $\Q_p$. \end{enumerate} \end{conjecture} For primes of supersingular reduction, the $p$-adic $L$-function and the $p$-adic regulator can also be defined, and a $p$-adic BSD conjecture has been formulated by Bernardi and Perrin-Riou \cite{bernardi-perrin-riou}.

-Much work has been done toward a proof of Conjecture~\ref{mtt}, but since most of it is also relevant for more general modular abelian varieties considered in the present paper, we defer a discussion of the known results to the end of this introduction.
+Much work has been done toward a proof of Conjecture~\ref{mtt}, but since most of it also applies to higher-dimensional modular abelian varieties, we defer a discussion of the known results to the end of this introduction.

 We note that in the case of elliptic curves, the classical BSD conjecture (Conjecture~\ref{bsdec}) shares many of the same arithmetic quantities with the $p$-adic BSD conjecture (Conjecture~\ref{mtt}); the main difference is that the regulator and $L$-series are replaced with $p$-adic analogues.
 In particular, the conjectures are equivalent if the rank is~0 and $p$ has good ordinary or nonsplit multiplicative reduction.
 Consequently, one might expect that a statement like Conjecture~\ref{bsdabvar} could be formulated and studied for a modular abelian variety $A/\Q$ associated to a newform $f$; this is the goal of the present paper.